plone/training/mastering-plone/dexterity.rst

 * Dexterity: Easy permissions per field, easy custom forms.
 * Archetypes: Permissions per field are hard, custom forms even harder.
-* If you have to program for old sites you need to know Archetypes!
+* If you have to program for old Plone 4-based sites you still need to know Archetypes!
-* If starting fresh, go with Dexterity.
+* If starting fresh always use Dexterity.

 Extending: